-Joe co-founded MindWorks and has played a pivotal role in the Asia startup ecosystem by investing in the most prominent startups in the region such as Lalamove, KKday etc.
+Joe co-founded MindWorks in 2013 and has played a pivotal role in shaping Asia’s entrepreneurial ecosystem by investing in the most prominent startups in the region including Lalamove, KKday, and Qupital among many others.

 Joe graduated from the University of California, San Diego with a double major in Electrical Engineering and Management Science.

 Before joining MindWorks, Wayne worked as an Executive Director at Goldman Sachs in Hong Kong and prior to that as an Director for Nomura investment bank, BNP Paribas and CLSA Asia Pacific.
 Wayne has over 12 years in public equities markets, specializing in institutional trading, sales, marketing and ECM distribution.

 Wayne graduated from a Masters degree majoring in Finance from the University of New South Wales in Australia.
 Wayne is a member of MENSA International.
 He is passionate about automation, data analytics, automobiles and snowboarding.